cozy-elixir/cozy_publisher/README.md

     ---
     This is the post.

-Therefore, we will define a `Post` struct that expects all of the fields above.
+Then, we define a `Post` struct that expects all of the fields above.
 We will also have a `:date` field that we will build from the filename.
 Overall, it will look like this: